MultithreadCorner/MCBooster/README.md

 What is it?
 -----------
 MCBooster is an header only library designed for the fast generation of phase space events.
-The library make use of thrust library and can deploy OpenMP threads, CUDA and Xeon Phi cores.
+The library makes use of Thrust and can deploy OpenMP threads, CUDA and Xeon Phi cores.
 It is focused on performance and precision.

 The Latest Version